OpenNeuroDerivatives/ds002886-fmriprep/logs/CITATION.md

 The following templates were selected for spatial normalization:
 *ICBM 152 Nonlinear Asymmetrical template version 2009c* [@mni152nlin2009casym, RRID:SCR_008796; TemplateFlow ID: MNI152NLin2009cAsym], *FSL's MNI ICBM 152 non-linear 6th Generation Asymmetric Average Brain Stereotaxic Registration Model* [@mni152nlin6asym, RRID:SCR_002823; TemplateFlow ID: MNI152NLin6Asym].

-Preprocessing of B<sub>0</sub> inhomogeneity mappings

-: A total of 1 fieldmaps were found available within the input BIDS structure for this particular subject.
-A deformation field to correct for susceptibility distortions was estimated based on *fMRIPrep*'s *fieldmap-less* approach.
-The deformation field is that resulting from co-registering the EPI reference to the same-subject T1w-reference with its intensity inverted [@fieldmapless1;
-@fieldmapless2].
-Registration is performed with `antsRegistration` (ANTs 2.3.3), and the process regularized by constraining deformation to be nonzero only along the phase-encoding direction, and modulated with an average fieldmap template [@fieldmapless3].

 Functional data preprocessing

 : For each of the 4 BOLD runs found per subject (across all